AI Salary Negotiation Script That Doesn't Sound Robotic

-Draft a real negotiation script with AI — anchor, BATNA, two pushbacks, and the silence — without the canned `I'm very excited about this opportunity` opener.
+Draft a real negotiation script with AI — single-number anchor, BATNA, two pushbacks, and the 4-second silence — without the canned `I'm very excited about this opportunity` opener.

 Most negotiation scripts AI writes sound like a LinkedIn carousel — “I am very excited about this opportunity and would like to discuss.”
 Recruiters tune out by the second clause.
-The job is to use AI for the parts where structure matters (anchor, BATNA framing, the silence) and write the cadence yourself.
+The job is to use AI for the parts where structure matters (a single-number anchor, BATNA framing, the silence), then write the cadence in your own voice and rehearse it aloud.

 The task

 You have an offer or are about to.
-You want a written script for the next call that anchors high, names a real BATNA without bluffing, prepares two pushbacks, and holds composure through the recruiter’s reply.
+You want a written script for the next call that anchors high with a single number, names a real BATNA without bluffing, prepares two pushbacks, and holds composure through the recruiter’s reply.

 When this is the right job for AI